gugarosa/cmpipe/doc/source/examples1.rst

   [`source <pipeout.py>`_]

 Note that, before fetching results, we need to put the "stop" task on the pipeline.
-That's because :meth:`~mpipe.Pipeline.results()` returns a generator function that continues to fetch results so long as the pipeline remains alive.
+That's because :meth:`~cmpipe.Pipeline.results()` returns a generator function that continues to fetch results so long as the pipeline remains alive.
 Without previously signaling "stop", the fetch loop would hang on the fifth iteration.

-Another way to fetch results is to call :meth:`~mpipe.Pipeline.get()` exactly four times.
+Another way to fetch results is to call :meth:`~cmpipe.Pipeline.get()` exactly four times.
 Using this method it doesn't matter whether you signal "stop" before or after the fetch loop:
 ::

   for foobar in range(10):